rxhanson/Rectangle/README.md

 Logic from Rectangle is used in the [Multitouch](https://multitouch.app) app.
 Code and localization contributors to Rectangle or Spectacle are entitled to a free license of Multitouch.
 Both Multitouch and Rectangle also use Sparkle and MASShortcut, so contributors to either of those projects are also entitled to a free license of Multitouch (just send me a direct message on [Gitter](https://gitter.im)).

 ### Localization
-Localization was done using [DeepL](https://www.deepl.com/translator).
+Localization was done using [DeepL](https://www.deepl.com/translator) and Google Translate.
 Since it wasn't done by a person, it's likely that the translations can be improved.
 If you would like to contribute to localization, all of the translations are held in the Main.strings per language.

-Pull requests for localizations are welcome.
-Japanese, Chinese, and Korean localizations are needed.
+Pull requests for new localizations or improvements on existing localizations are welcome.

 ## Troubleshooting
 If windows aren't resizing or moving as you expect, here's some initial steps to get to the bottom of it.
 Most issues of this type have been caused by other apps.